-The clock is one of the most important aspects of almost all sports, and when it comes to soccer, the sport would never be the same without it.
-If you’re a fan of soccer, you’ve probably noticed that the clock counts up rather than down, unlike in many other sports.
+The clock is one of the essential aspects of almost all sports, and when it comes to soccer, the sport would never be the same without it.
+As a soccer fan, you’ve probably noticed that the clock counts up rather than down, unlike in many other sports.

 But why does soccer break the tradition when it comes to the clock?

 There must be a good reason behind it.
-The good news is, there is, and this is exactly why we’re here; we’re here to give you all the answers you need about why the soccer clock counts up and how the time works.
+The good news is, there is, and this is precisely why we’re here; we’re here to give you all the answers you need about why the soccer clock counts up and how the time works.

 How Does the Clock Work in Soccer?

-It can be confusing to watch a soccer game and see the clock go past the 45 minutes for a half or the 90 minutes for a whole match.
-The explanation for this is that there is extra time at the end of the half.
-This is what is called stoppage time, which leads us to the next point.
+The explanation is that there is extra time at the end of the half.
+This is called stoppage time, leading us to the next point.

 Stoppage time is a part of the game mainly to prevent anyone from purposely stopping the game from resuming after the stoppage.